This Will Blow Your Mind (in a good way)

 "This Was Better than Face to Face."
 Making the Virtual Physical to Blow the Box Off People's Minds

-This is one of the design objectives of any virtual program I design and deliver.
-And no, it is not impossible.
-In this session, I'll take you through the methodology that I've used to unlock creativity, deepen sharing, and motivate change from two perspectives.
+In this session, Jimbo take you through the methodology that he used to unlock creativity, deepen sharing, and motivate change from two perspectives.

 KPMG’s Interactive Learning Apps Program

-During 2020, due to an emphasis on working virtually, our people needed a solution to help them feel they belonged.
-Our Interactive Learning Apps Program was able to step up with various initiatives, engaging more than 20,000 people across the KPMG network.
-Some of our initiatives will be highlighted in this session.
+During 2020, due to an emphasis on working virtually, KPMG's people needed a solution to help them feel they belonged.
+The Interactive Learning Apps Program was able to step up with various initiatives, engaging more than 20,000 people across the KPMG network.
+Some of those initiatives will be highlighted in this session.